-As for the related subordinate rules, the Japanese Government expressed concern about inconsistencies with the international rules and requested improvements when public comments were held on each rule.

-As for concerns in relation to GATS, Japan has registered this matter jointly with the US as a cybersecurity measure on the agenda of the WTO Council for Trade in Services since June 2017, and continues to express its concerns about the above-mentioned issues.
+Regarding the Cybersecurity Law, the Data Security Law, and the Personal Information Protection Law, the Japanese government and related industries have submitted written opinions starting from the drafting stage and expressed concerns.
+Among concerns about inconsistencies with the international rules, as for concerns in relation to GATS, Japan has registered this matter jointly with the US as a cybersecurity measure on the agenda of the WTO Council for Trade in Services since June 2017, and continues to express such concerns.
+As for the Cybersecurity Law and the Cyber Security Multi-Level Protection Scheme (Draft), the TBT Committee also expresses concerns and confirms the facts.

-In addition, cyber data-related regulations were discussed at the 19th vice-minister-level regular consultation between METI and MOFCOM(China's Ministry of Commerce) held on December 9, 2019, as well as at the Japan-China Economic Partnership Consultation held in November 2021.
-Japan also expressed concerns at the WTO Trade Policy Review (TPR) meeting with China in October 2021 that cyber data-related regulations could hinder the free flow of data.
-Furthermore, there are significant business concerns regarding the fact that cyber data-related regulations stipulate the obligation to cooperate with public security and national security agencies for the purpose of national security and criminal investigations (see description concerning government access in Part II, Addendum Digital Trade, 3.
-Regulations, etc., of Countries Concerning Cross-Border Data Distribution, (3) Recent Developments).
+Most recently, Japan also expressed concerns at the WTO Trade Policy Review (TPR) meeting with China in October 2021 that cyber data-related regulations could hinder the free flow of data.
+In addition, cyber data-related regulations were discussed at the 20th Regular Consultation between the Ministry of Economy, Trade and Industry of Japan and the Ministry of Commerce of China held on September 5, 2022 and the Japan-China Economic Partnership Consultation held in February 2023.
+Furthermore, there are significant business concerns regarding the fact that cyber data-related regulations stipulate the obligation to cooperate with public security and national security agencies for the purpose of national security and criminal investigations.

-Japan will continue to closely monitor the implementation and operation of the Cybersecurity Law, the Data Security Law, the Personal Information Protection Law, and related subordinate rules, and, in cooperation with relevant countries, urge China to take corrective measures through the WTO Council for Trade in Services, the TBT Committee, and bilateral consultations.
+Japan will continue to closely monitor the revision and operation or the like of the Cybersecurity Law, the Data Security Law, the Personal Information Protection Law, and related subordinate regulations, and, in cooperation with relevant countries, urge China to take corrective measures through the WTO Council for Trade in Services, the TBT Committee, and bilateral consultations.